emsuru/duo-scraper/README.md

 I also created a third branch for the project called `feature/o11y` where I experiment with alternative concurrency methods and observability (o11y) via Honeycomb.

 Shoutout to [11011](https://github.com/one1zero1one) for his advice and help with these experiments.

+## ⚠️ Warning

+All my code is currently *heavily*:

+- docstringed
+- typed
+- commented

+This is to help me learn and for my feedback sessions with our coach.

 ---